-Students who will submit the Free Application for Federal Student Aid (FAFSA) to apply for financial aid must provide their Social Security Number (SSN) where requested on the paper or online UK admission application.
+Students who submit the Free Application for Federal Student Aid (FAFSA) must provide their Social Security Number (SSN) where requested on the admission application.

-You are eligible to apply for aid if you meet the following conditions:
+You may be eligible for aid if you meet the following conditions:

 - You will be enrolled in a degree program for the purpose of obtaining a degree offered by the University of Kentucky.

 - You are a citizen of the United States of America or an eligible non-citizen (See the Free Application of Federal Student Aid).

 A FAFSA is not required to receive an academic scholarship awarded by the Office of Student Financial Aid and Scholarships, however the University strongly encourages every student to file a FAFSA so they may be considered for all types of financial assistance that is available.